near/docs/docs/tokens/lockup.md

 ![lockup_4](/docs/assets/lockup/lockup_4.png)

-The resulting graph of the tokens becoming liquid is always the minimum between lockup and vesting mechanics.
+The liquid tokens balance is always the minimum between unlocked and vested values.

 ### Termination of vesting